justinlime/CoinGeckoDiscordPriceBot/README.md

 # CoinGeckoDiscordPriceBot

 Very simple price bot for coins listed on coingecko.
 Just edit the info.json to your own custom values depending on the coin, then run the main.py script.
+Bot needs no permissions.

 ## Requirements